Bregman level proximal subdifferentials and new characterizations of Bregman proximal operators: Introduction

 Akin to the Euclidean case, answering \eqref{Bregman level prox question} shall shed light on how properties of the Bregman proximal operators correspond to those of the underlying function, therefore providing deep insights into these operators and their applications in numerical optimization.
 When \(f\) is convex and its domain intersects \(\interior\dom\kernel\), the picture is clear owing to the optimality condition of convex functions, which yields the \emph{warped} resolvent characterization

 that generalizes \eqref{eq:cvs resolvent}.
 This may however fail in absence of convexity.

 \emph{The goal of this paper is to resolve the fundamental question \eqref{Bregman level prox question} by introducing the left and right Bregman level proximal subdifferentials and investigating them systematically.} Their resolvents \emph{always} coincide with the Bregman proximal operators under a necessary range assumption, regardless of convexity.
 Equivalent descriptions of the Bregman level proximal subdifferentials are obtained.
 We also investigate the single-valuedness and various coincidence results of the left Bregman level proximal subdifferential, and its connection to relative smoothness.
 Correspondences among various properties of the Bregman proximal operator, the Bregman level proximal subdifferential, and the underlying function are established, including new characterizations and improvements of known results, providing a clear picture about how different notions of a function, a subdifferential, and the warped resolvent of a subdifferential are related; see \cref{fig:diagram} for illustrations.
+In particular, improvements of known results include adding new properties to the list of equivalences of relative weak convexity established by Kan and Song \cite[Thm.
+4.2]{kan2012moreau} and proving that \(\prox_{\lambda f}\circ\nabla\kernel*\) being convex-valued implies relative weak convexity, while only the converse direction was proved by Wang and Bauschke \cite[Prop.
+2.10(ii)]{wang2022bregman}.

+We also introduce a notion of firm nonexpansiveness complementary to the Bregman one \cite{bauschke2003bregman,borwein2011characterization,wang2022bregman}, which we term \emph{anisotropic}, and employ it to characterize the gap between the convexity of a function and that of its envelope in terms of properties of its proximal mapping.
+Furthermore, we show that relative smoothness of a convex function is equivalent to anisotropic firm nonexpansiveness of its gradient, under a mere Legendreness assumption on \(\kernel\), resolving an open question posed in \cite{themelis2026natural} as a simple byproduct.

 The rest of the paper is organized as follows.
 In \cref{sec:preliminaries} we recall elements from variational analysis, including technical lemmas regarding functions and operators defined on \emph{subsets} of \(\R^n\); this feature will enable the development of a more general and comprehensive theory.
-In \cref{sec:psubdiff}, we define the \emph{Bregman level proximal subdifferentials}, investigate their properties, and provide characterizations. \Cref{sec:global} is devoted to correspondences among various properties of a function, its Bregman proximal operator, and its Bregman proximal subdifferential operator.
+In \cref{sec:psubdiff}, we define the \emph{Bregman level proximal subdifferentials}, investigate their properties, and provide characterizations. \Cref{sec:global} is devoted to correspondences among various properties of a function, its Bregman proximal operator, and its Bregman level proximal subdifferential operator.
 Finally, \cref{sec:conclusion} concludes the paper.
+For convenience, a summary of the main notational conventions is provided in \cref{tab:notations}.